intel/net-test-tools/README.md

 ### Enhancement Plans

-- Make it possible to insert, remove, change the order of the protocl modules, insert a module at any specific position.
+- Make it possible to insert, remove, change the order of the protocol modules, insert a module at any specific position.

 See also TODO.txt.